Changing Our Perspective of Pain

 Rather than: "I'm in a lot of pain."

-We replace it with: "I'm receiving a lot of feedback from my system."
+We replace it with: "I'm receiving a lot of feedback."

 These two statements feel entirely different, and its highly probable that whichever statement is repeated, validated and believed in again and again, will create two entirely different experiential realities.